Jminic81/Dogs/Readme.md

 ### Dataset Overview

 The data set changes very little year over year due to the same pet being registered every year over a 10 year period.
-This statement was validated by comparing a few of the single year data sets to the aggregate.
+This statement was validated by comparing a few of the single year data sets to each other and to the aggregate.
 The 10 .csv files were merged more for the learning exercise than to enrich the data set and improve accuracy.

 A count of blank fields is summarized in the Jupyter notebook.
 The actual 2016 data file was scanned for other missing data:
 1. Breed is populated as "." for 0.1% of the entries and "other" for 0.2% of the entries